krishanu-2001/estore-heroku/README.md

 ## Features
 ### 1. USER SECTION:
+      Login-logout feature,
-      contains Login-logout feature, Add to cart, Basket, Checkout and collection features.
+      Add to cart, Basket, Checkout and collection features.
-      Also allowes user to view items according to category and search for required items.
+      Item category and search for required items.
       It comes with help feature to report grievances.
-All in all it provides a pleasing User experience.

 ### 2. ADMIN SECTION:
-      it provides all admin functions such as item addition, item updation, and shows pending and delivered orders
+      it provides all admin functions such as
+      item addition,
+      item updation,
+      shows pending and delivered orders